ssc-sp/datahub-portal/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added a high-level description of the changes in the PR
 - [ ] Linked any related work items or tickets
 - [ ] Listed the key changes in the PR with technical details
+- [ ] Added screenshots, logs, or other evidence that demonstrates the changes work as expected
 - [ ] Identified the testing that was done and necessary steps for verification
 - [ ] Ensured that my code follows coding standards